 The rule -- named for former Fed Chairman Paul Volcker, who championed the idea as an adviser to President Barack Obama -- is intended to reduce risky trading by banks with federally insured deposits and access to the Fed’s discount window.
 Participants in today’s CFTC discussion include advocates for a stronger ban, such as Simon Johnson, a Massachusetts Institute of Technology professor and Bloomberg View columnist.

 The roundtable was planned before JPMorgan announced its trading loss.
-JPMorgan, Goldman Sachs (GS) Group Inc. and Morgan Stanley (MS) initially indicated they would send representatives but later declined, according to a person familiar with the matter who requested anonymity.
+JPMorgan, Goldman Sachs (GS:US) Group Inc. and Morgan Stanley (MS:US) initially indicated they would send representatives but later declined, according to a person familiar with the matter who requested anonymity.
 The banks are members of the Securities Industry and Financial Markets Association and International Swaps and Derivatives Association Inc., which both sent representatives to the meeting.

 The three banks have urged regulators to delay and relax parts of the rule.
 The 298-page proposal was released by five regulators in October.